rogpeppe/macaroon-cmd/README.md

 	rawbinary	- binary encoded
 Binary formats can only be used with bound macaroons.

+	macaroon login

+Log into the local macaroon root key server.
+Prints:

+	export MACAROON_ACCESS_TOKEN=xxxxx

+All commands recognize that env var and use it to talk to the server.

 	macaroon new [--expiry duration] op...

 Create new macaroon valid for the given operations,